Scott McLaren

 teaching

-A cultural historian by training, I am a faculty member in the Graduate Program in Humanities at York University and an associate librarian in the Scott Research and Collections Department.
-In the latter role I am responsible for collection development in humanities, classical studies, and religious studies.
-I am also Secretary-Treasurer of the Canadian Association for the Study of Book Culture and a member of the Editorial Advisory Board for the Bibliographical Society of Canada.
-Both groups meet annually at the Congress of the Humanities and Social Sciences.
+A cultural historian by training, I am a faculty member in the graduate programs in Humanities and History at York University and an associate librarian in the Scott Library.
+In the latter role I am responsible for research collections in humanities, history, classical studies, and religious studies.
+I am also co-editor of the Historical Papers of the Canadian Society of Church History.

 My current research interests lie mostly at the intersections of religion and print culture.
 I am also interested in the expression of religious values and themes in literature.
 Although these two agendas are quite distinct in focus and method, most of my published work is marked by a common preoccupation with religion and the nature of things: the human soul as a thing; literary representations of being and goodness; and, more recently, the relationship between religion and material culture.